Improving Health From The Inside Out

 Alberto Fernandez receives an EBMO Fellowship

-Congratulations to Alberto Fernandez who was awarded a fellowship by the European Molecular Biology Organization (EBMO) to visit Dr. Elena Verdu's lab to work on the gluten metabolic activity of bacteria isolated from the human small intestine.
+Congratulations to Alberto Caminero who was awarded a fellowship by the European Molecular Biology Organization (EBMO) to visit Dr. Elena Verdu's lab to work on the gluten metabolic activity of bacteria isolated from the human small intestine.